 Meeting people who are going through the same experience as you is incredibly important for your emotional well being.
 Joining a support group can remind you that you are not alone in your ALS journey.
-Whether you’re a patient, caregiver or child of an ALS patient, there are communities of individuals who want to support you and provide insight, resources and guidance.
-Contact I AM ALS Navigation to learn more about support groups in your area, or head here to learn more.
+Whether you’re a person living with ALS, caregiver or child of a person living with ALS, there are communities of individuals who want to support you and provide insight, resources, and guidance.
+Sign up for a virtual support group, contact our ALS Support Team to learn more about support groups in your area, or head here to learn more.

 - What services and support are there for caregivers?

 You can choose to speak with a licensed counselor or an I AM ALS peer mentor for one-on-one support, or you can choose to participate in a support group.
 Your clinic may have a licensed social worker or counselor who you can discuss this with.
-There also are numerous support groups available for patients and caregivers, whether in-person or online.
+There also are numerous support groups available for people living with ALS and caregivers, whether in-person or online.

 In addition, the VA provides social workers and direct support to both veterans and spouses.
 You can learn more here.